frombeirutwithlove/ProtestTips/WhatToDo.md

 - Get out of all your clothes and wash them separately in cold water.
 You might need to wash them several times to get rid of the chemicals.

+### If you get arrested
+- You can refuse to ID yourself.
+In times of mass arrest, refusing to identify yourself can slow down the arrest and charge process, and you might get released after a night in jail without formal charges.
+- You do not have to answer any questions, and can ask for a lawyer: “I want my attorney and I choose to remain silent” and then refuse questioning until you have a chance to talk to a lawyer.
+- If the police ask to see your phone, tell them that you do not consent to a search of your device.
+They might still seize your phone and search it later, with a warrant, but you would have made it clear that you did not give them permission to do so.
+- If the police ask for the password to unlock your phone (or ask you to unlock it yourself), you can refuse and ask to speak to your lawyer.

 ## In the event of a media blackout
 _What happens if you’re on the streets but there are no media outlets covering?
 With no mainstream media keeping the authorities in check and covering in real time, police and